Updated June 1 , 2015

 This Web site contains links to other sites.
 Please be aware that I am not responsible for the privacy practices of such other sites.
 I encourage my users to be aware when they leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.
 This privacy statement applies solely to information collected by this Web site.

-I use outside ad companies to display ads on my site.
+I use outside ad companies to display ads on my site such as Lazada.
 These ads may contain cookies and are collected by the ad companies, and I do not have access to these information.
-I work with the ad companies: Nuffnang and Kontera .
+I work with the ad companies like Nuffnang .
 Please check their websites for respective privacy policies.

 Grief and Healing Resources